aws-samples/serverless-webapp-mono-repo-ci-cd-java/README.md

 - After this step, codepipeline should take care of deploying your backend resources.
 If you choose to deploy with manual approval step, Navigate to [pipeline](https://eu-west-1.console.aws.amazon.com/codesuite/codepipeline/pipelines/WebApplicationBackendPipeline/view?region=eu-west-1) and approve to deploy the stack.

-## Creating frontend with full CI/CD pipeline
+## Creating frontend with full CI/CD pipeline (Supports CDK Pipelines construct)

+**Note**: This Project now also provides supports for building CICD pipeline using [CDK pipeline construct](https://aws.amazon.com/about-aws/whats-new/2021/07/announcing-cdk-pipelines-ga-ci-cd-cdk-apps/).
+You may choose to either use CDK pipeline construct or setup using native L2 codepipeline constructs directly.
+Steps for both the ways are mentioned below.

 _Note:_ If you wish to provision frontend without CI/CD, refer instructions [here](#creating-backend-without-full-cicd-pipelinemanually)